tls-inspector/tls-inspector/TLS Inspector/Localization/README.md

 # Strings Files

 TLS Inspector's localized strings are stored in so-called `.strings` files.
-These files contain one entry per line in the format of `key TAB value`.
+These files contain one entry per line in the format of `key TAB value` (without spaces).
 Lines that begin with a `#` are ignored and can be used for comments.
 Values that contain line brakes should use literal `\n`.
 The file should be alphabetically sorted by key.

+English is the primary language, as that is the language best known by the developer.
+The English strings file is used as a reference for what strings needs to be present in the other string files.

+Keys that are in need of translation will have a preceding `TODO` comment above the entry.
+Please remove this comment when the translation has been completed.

 As build time, these strings files are used to generate a Apple property list file, which is embedded in TLS Inspector.

+**Important** within the strings are a mapping of ISO Alpha 2 codes to locale names.
+Please use whatever name is appropriate for the culture or language being used.
+However, with one exception, TW must always be "Taiwan", and never listed as a province of China.